tbidne/shrun/configuration.md

 > [!TIP]
 >
-> In general, each option `--foo` has a `--no-foo` variant that disables cli and toml configuration for that field.
-For example, the `--no-cmd-log` option will instruct shrun to ignore both cli `--cmd-log` and toml `cmd-log`, ensuring the default behavior is used (i.e. no command logging).
+> In general, each option `--foo` has a `--no-foo` variant that disables CLI and toml configuration for that field.
+For example, the `--no-cmd-log` option will instruct shrun to ignore both CLI `--cmd-log` and toml `cmd-log`, ensuring the default behavior is used (i.e. no command logging).

 ## Core Functionality